 I have recentlyfound out that Action Conveyancing have closed.
 They carried out my conveyancing in Kempston for a purchase of a leasehold apartment 18 months ago.
 How can I check that my home is not still registered in the name of the previous owner?

 The easiest method to check if the property is in your name, you can make a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of Kempston conveyancing specialists.

-About to purchase a new build flat in Kempston.
-Conveyancing is daunting at the best of times but I have never purchased a new build flat before.
-Can you give me some examples of some of the questions asked in new build conveyancing.
+About to purchase a new build apartment in Kempston.
+Conveyancing is necessary evil at the best of times but I have never purchased a new build flat before.
+What sort of enquires would be asked in new build legal work.

 Set out below is a sample of a selection of leasehold new build questions that you may expect your new-build leasehold conveyancing in Kempston

 There must be mutual enforceability of lessee’s covenants.
 Investor purchasers must be able to freely grant unsecured tenancies at market rents without requiring any consents.
 Where there is an Undertaking being granted there is the risk of forfeiture of the Headlease subject to relief if one or more of the Underlessees are willing to accept the original Head Lessee’s obligations as otherwise relief will be denied to the Underlessees.
 The only alternatives are the Head Lessor agreeing not to forfeit the Headlease or the Head Lessee guaranteeing to the Underlessees that it will not be in breach of the Headlease.
 Has the Lease plan been approved by the Land Registry and if not when will they be lodged for this purpose?
 If there are lifts in the building, please confirm that the owners of flats on the ground and basement floors will not be required to contribute towards the cost of maintenance and renewal.